-Roberta Booth MA was born in Derby, England in 1947, studied Fine Art painting at Coventry College of Art during the 1960s and was taught by the leading figures Barbara Reise and Michael Sandle.
+Roberta Booth MA RCA was born in Derby, England in 1947, studied Fine Art painting at Coventry College of Art during the 1960s and was taught by the leading figures Barbara Reise and Michael Sandle.
 She became a graduate of the Royal College of Art in 1972.
-Booth died in January 2014.
+She died in January 2014.

 With some 35 group and 15 one-woman exhibitions to her credit, her work has become highly regarded.

-Whether a matter of alchemy or religion, natural spiritual capacity or artistic intuition, it is a mystery embedded deep in the poetic of these new works by Roberta Booth; some of the most original, and yet transpersonal paintings of recent times.
+Whether a matter of alchemy or religion, natural spiritual capacity or artistic intuition, it is a mystery embedded deep in the poetic of these works by Roberta Booth; some of the most original, and yet transpersonal paintings of recent times.

 For all enquiries about Roberta Booth’s paintings, including requests for high-resolution images, please get in touch by email.

 The estate of Roberta Booth: email@example.com

 While all emails will be given attention, a response cannot be guaranteed in every case.